I want to travel over seas and work in Canada in a ski resort for 6-12 months.

 It's a safe and easy country to be in.
 Most ski hills will organize your accommodation for you.

-The biggest thing you'll have to worry about, is how you're going to save enough money for your next trip. about 6 years agoAnswered by CanadianBacon via WorldNomads.com
+The biggest thing you'll have to worry about, is how you're going to save enough money for your next trip. almost 7 years agoAnswered by CanadianBacon via WorldNomads.com

 The voice in your head telling you to go travel knows more about what will make you truly fulfilled than the voice telling you to stay home.
 You already know what life at home will be like.
 You don't know what will happen when you travel.
 Answer the call to adventure, doors will open for you!

-What if Bilbo Baggins didn't answer his call to adventure? :) http://www.youtube.com/watch?v=9YmKVQFu8Ng about 6 years agoAnswered by Ananda via WorldNomads.com
+What if Bilbo Baggins didn't answer his call to adventure? :) http://www.youtube.com/watch?v=9YmKVQFu8Ng almost 7 years agoAnswered by Ananda via WorldNomads.com

 I was always wondered if I read travelling storys, I felt that I also want to go somewhere but I had just played for time, I had never stepped forward, I was just planning, planning, planning.
 Then I stopped thinking about how-when-where, and the result is here: I have arrived to another country for living 6 month.
 I was nervous of flying, and the new things but I was just going and going with this feeling, I didn't look back.
 And I didn't regret it.

-So don't think so much about it and it will help you to take the first step. about 6 years agoAnswered by Mara via WorldNomads.com
+So don't think so much about it and it will help you to take the first step. almost 7 years agoAnswered by Mara via WorldNomads.com

 Just do it!!!!!,